dterc

 Options that have both global and local values.
 The Global value is just a default local value for opened files and is never used for anything else.
 Changing the global value does not affect any already opened files.

-files only global options can be set (no need to specify the
+files, where only global values can be set (no need to specify the

 -g